 The need to dissipate large quantities of heat from small volumes will continue to increase in line with the increased power demands and miniaturisation of electronic devices.
 It is therefore necessary for heat sinks to be maximally efficient, in terms of their size and material usage.
-Despite this, there has been little research on the use of complex surface-based cellular structures within AM heat sinks, with much of the published work dedicated to foams [14-17], strut-based lattices [18-23], topology-optimised structures [24] or conventional pin/fin arrays and channels [21, 25-27].
-Recently, heat transfer in TPMS structures has garnered some attention, with applications including heat sinks [28-33], injection mold cooling [34] and latent heat thermal energy storage systems [35, 36].
+Despite this, there has been little research on the use of complex surface-based cellular structures within AM heat sinks, with much of the published work dedicated to foams [14-17], strut-based lattices [18-23], topology-optimised structures [24] or conventional pin/fin arrays and channels [21,25-29].
+Recently, heat transfer in TPMS structures has garnered some attention, with applications including heat sinks/exchangers [30-40], injection mold cooling [41] and latent heat thermal energy storage systems [42-44].
 These studies characterise the thermal performance of TPMS lattice structures with varying wall thicknesses and in a range of flow conditions.
-These need to be developed further, so
+These need to be developed further, so that engineers can use well-understood structure-performance relationships when incorporating TPMS lattice https://doi.org/10.1016/j.applthermaleng.2023.121572